refinedev/react-memoization/how-usememo-works.md

 ## Introduction
 This post is about how to use the `useMemo()` hook in React.
 This is the second part on the series titled [Memoization in React]().

+`useMemo()` is a function that returns a memoized value of a passed in resource intensive function.
+It is very useful in optimizing performance of a React component by eliminating repeating heavy computations.

 In this post, we dive into the details of the `useMemo()` hook with an extension of the example demonstrated in the previous post titled [Memoization in React]().
 The code is already available in [this GitHub repository](https://github.com/anewman15/react-memoization).

 As done in the previous article, we will make use of **_commenting out_** and **_uncommenting_** in order to make the changes to the code and utilize the browser's console to see the impact of the changes.
 I'm using Google Chrome and recommend it for all.